SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 // ^? never
 ```

-The following (see code below) isn't part of the article, but from my own experience, I can say it's not great to have question marks in your head.
-You might be wondering in what situations one would use an infinite loop without crashing the runtime (browser, Node, Bun, Deno, etc.).
-A self-contained functional unit could, for example, wait every {n} seconds in a while loop to output the date.
+The following code isn't part of the article, but from my own experience, I can say it's not great to have question marks in your head.
+You might be wondering in what situations one would use an infinite loop without crashing the runtime (Browser, Node, Bun, Deno).
+A self-contained functional unit you could, for example, wait every {n} seconds in a while loop to output the date.
 The possibilities here are limitless.

 ```ts
 const clock = async function () {